fnordoglargh/fnordoglargh-s-music/README.md

 ### 1964

   * [The Kinks](https://en.wikipedia.org/wiki/The_Kinks): Hailed as an
-    influential band for both Hard Rock and Heavy Metal because of an early use of a distorted guitar playing power chords on [You Really Got Me](https://en.wikipedia.org/wiki/You_Really_Got_Me).
+    influential band from England for both Hard Rock and Heavy Metal because of an early use of a distorted guitar playing power chords on [You Really Got Me](https://en.wikipedia.org/wiki/You_Really_Got_Me).
 Enjoy a [live
     version](https://youtu.be/Eq_KQYVPadQ) from 1965.
   * [The Animals](https://en.wikipedia.org/wiki/The_Animals), an English rock
     band, recorded and released [their version](https://youtu.be/4-43lLKaqBQ) of the the folk song [The House of the Rising Sun](https://en.wikipedia.org/wiki/The_House_of_the_Rising_Sun).
 It became a
-    timeless classic with many different interpretations.\
-    A superior version is from _The White Buffalo (with The Forest Rangers)_ which was arranged and performed for the finale of the fourth season of the FX TV series [Sons of
+    timeless classic with many different interpretations.\ A superior version is from _The White Buffalo (with The Forest Rangers)_ which was arranged and performed for the finale of the fourth season of the FX TV series [Sons of Anarchy](https://en.wikipedia.org/wiki/Sons_of_Anarchy).
-    Anarchy](https://en.wikipedia.org/wiki/Sons_of_Anarchy).
 The lyrics have
     been adapted to mirror the plot of the TV series.
 The was no spoken dialogue in the finale and the filmed scenes together with the music were one of the